OishikBanerjee/RNN_metacritica/README.md

 # README: Sentiment Analysis on Movie Reviews

 ## Overview
-This project, contained in the Jupyter Notebook file `aaob055004028_rnn_metacritic.ipynb`, focuses on analyzing movie reviews using sentiment analysis.
+This project,`aaob055004028_rnn_metacritic.ipynb`, focuses on analyzing movie reviews using sentiment analysis.
 The dataset includes reviews for movies such as *La La Land* and *Pinocchio*, with each review labeled by a sentiment (positive or negative).
 The primary goal is to explore how different reviews and ratings correlate with sentiments.

 ---